platformsh/platformsh-docs/src/golive/cdn.md

 ## TLS encryption

 Security and the related topic of encryption of data are fundamental principles here at Platform.sh, and as such we provide TLS certificates in the default Enterprise-Dedicated package.
 This allows for encryption of all traffic between your users and your application.
 By default we will provision a shared certificate with the chosen CDN vendor.
 If you opt for the Global Application Cache, we will provision certificates for both the site subdomain (www) and the asset/CDN subdomain.
 We use wildcard certificates to secure production, staging, and any other subdomains simultaneously.
-If your needs Extended Validation SSL certificates you will need to provide your own from an issuer of your choice that we can install for you.
+If your needs Extended Validation TLS certificates you will need to provide your own from an issuer of your choice that we can install for you.

+If you need to provide your own TLS certificate, place the certificate, the unencrypted private key, and the necessary certificate chain supplied by your TLS provider in your application's `private` directory (not web accessible), and then open a ticket to let our team know to install it.

+Platform.sh Enterprise supports a single TLS certificate on the origin.
+Support for multiple certificates is offered only through a CDN such as CloudFront or Fastly.
+Self-signed certificates can optionally be used on the origin for development purposes or for enabling TLS between the CDN and origin.

+All TLS certificates used with CloudFront MUST be 2048 bit certificates.
+Larger sizes will not work.

 ## Web Application Firewall & Anti-DDoS